City of Savannah rolls out fleet of electric vehicles

 SAVANNAH, Ga.
-(WSAV) – The City of Savannah is taking the next step in its clean energy pledge – pumping the brakes on gas-powered vehicles and introducing electric vehicles.
+(WSAV) – The city of Savannah is taking the next step in its clean energy pledge — pumping the brakes on gas-powered vehicles and introducing an electric fleet.

-On Wednesday, officials unveiled the fleet of 21 electric vehicles that will be used by city employees.
+On Wednesday, officials unveiled 21 electric vehicles that will be used by city employees.
 The city first began exploring the idea back in 2018, partnering with Georgia Power to help make it happen.

 “This is a direct kind of impact with this conversion to electric vehicles,” Deffley said.
 “These first 21 that we have here and the 91 hybrids all moving towards a more fuel-efficient fleet, more electric fleet, a more clean fleet — so that translates to cleaner air, you know, for our residents.”